Mesoscopic Bayesian Inference by Solvable Models: Introduction

 \section{Introduction}

-The rapid development of data science and artificial intelligence has led to numerous studies in physics that actively incorporate these fields\cite{RevModPhys.91.045002,wang2023scientific}, aiming for new developments in physics.
-Among these, Bayesian inference has demonstrated high compatibility with traditional physics.
-Our group has proposed Bayesian measurement as a framework that applies Bayesian inference from statistics to measurement science\cite{nagata2012bayesian, nagata2019bayesian, tokuda2017simultaneous, katakami2022bayesian, ueda2023bayesian, nishimura2024bayesian, yokoyama2021bayesian, moriguchi2022bayesian, hayashi2023bayesian, yokoyama2023bayesian, yokoyama2021orbital, yamasaki2021bayesian, iwamitsu2020spectral, kumazoe2023quantifying, kashiwamura2022bayesian, tokuda2022intrinsic}.
-Bayesian measurement can be applied to almost all natural sciences, including physics, chemistry, life sciences, and Earth and planetary sciences.
+The rapid development of data science and artificial intelligence has led to numerous studies in physics that actively incorporate these fields \cite{RevModPhys.91.045002, wang2023scientific}, aiming for new developments in physics.
+Among them, Bayesian inference shows high compatibility with traditional physics.
+Our group has proposed Bayesian measurement as a framework for applying Bayesian inference from statistics to measurement science \cite{nagata2012bayesian, nagata2019bayesian, tokuda2017simultaneous, katakami2022bayesian, ueda2023bayesian, nishimura2024bayesian, yokoyama2021bayesian, moriguchi2022bayesian, hayashi2023bayesian, yokoyama2023bayesian, yokoyama2021orbital, yamasaki2021bayesian, iwamitsu2020spectral, kumazoe2023quantifying, kashiwamura2022bayesian, tokuda2022intrinsic}.
+Bayesian measurement can be applied to almost all natural sciences, including physics, chemistry, life sciences, and earth and planetary sciences.
 In this framework, one can determine the posterior probability distribution of parameters for a mathematical model constituting a system.
-Additionally, if there are multiple mathematical models explaining the same phenomenon, one can perform model selection to determine the most appropriate model solely based on measurement data.
-Furthermore, Bayesian integration enables the integration of multiple data obtained from multiple measurements on the same system and determines how to integrate this data solely based on the data itself.
-Bayesian measurement consists of three components: estimation of parameter posterior probability distribution, model selection, and Bayesian integration.
+Additionally, if there are multiple mathematical models explaining the same phenomenon, one can perform model selection to determine the most appropriate model solely on the basis of measurement data.
+Furthermore, Bayesian integration, i.e., measurement integration, enables the integration of multiple data obtained from multiple measurements on the same system and determines how to integrate this data solely on the basis of the data itself.
+Bayesian measurement consists of three core principles: estimation of the posterior probability distribution of parameters, model selection, and Bayesian integration.

-When conducting Bayesian measurement, the results of model selection and Bayesian integration may fluctuate depending on the experiment.
-Despite Bayesian inference being proposed by Thomas Bayes in the 18th century, a theoretical framework to address these fluctuations has not yet been developed.
-Our objective is to challenge this existing paradigm.
-The purpose of this paper is to propose a theoretical framework within the mesoscopic region, where the number of measurement data, \(N\), is finite, for the three components of Bayesian measurement: estimation of parameter posterior probability distribution, model selection, and Bayesian integration.
-Through our proposed meso-theory, the results of model selection and Bayesian integration can be analytically handled.
-Unlike conventional frameworks that assume an infinite limit of measurement data \(N\), typical of many theoretical frameworks of Bayesian inference\cite{schwarz1978estimating, akaike1998information}, discussing fluctuations arising from the finiteness of \(N\) is infeasible.
-Our meso-theory represents an innovative framework that fundamentally differs from traditional theories.